reeddunkle/reeddunkle.github.io/_posts/2016-05-04-Python-List-Comprehension.md

 To compare this to a traditional function:

-- The first part of the listcomp are the operations you want to do, whose return values will fill the list you're making
+- In the first part of the list comprehension, you put the operation(s) you want to do, whose return values will populate the list you're making
 - The second part should iterate over the iterable from which you want to create your new list

 #### Map as list comprehension